oVirt/ovirt-site/source/feature/detailedsharedrawdisk.html.md

 Templates

-*   When creating a template from a VM which has one or more shared disks, the creation will of the template will be without the shareable disk.
+*   When creating a template from a VM which has one or more shareable disks, the creation will of the template will be without the shareable disk.
 *   Template disks should not be shareable.

 VM pool

-*   Shared disk should not be supported with VM from pool, since VM pool is based on a template which does not support shareable disk.
+*   Shareable disk should not be supported with VM from pool, since VM pool is based on a template which does not support shareable disk.

 Export/Import